arunkiranpatro/apple-solution/README.md

 cd server
 npm install

+To run this application you need to run backend and frontend servers.

+To run backend server
+Go to server folder and run command "npm start"

+To run frontend react server
-After installation of node modules, stay in "server" folder and run command "npm run dev" it will up 2 servers
+Go to client folder and run command "npm start"